-The main reason for the application’s context existence is that in the past a bunch of functionality was attached to the request context in lack of a better solution.
-Since one of the pillar’s of Flask’s design is that you can have more than one application in the same Python process.
+The main reason for the application’s context existence is that in the past a bunch of functionality was attached to the request context for lack of a better solution.
+Since one of the pillars of Flask’s design is that you can have more than one application in the same Python process.

 So how does the code find the “right” application?
 In the past we recommended passing applications around explicitly, but that caused issues with libraries that were not designed with that in mind.